mreinstein/ascii-diagrams/README.md

 ### TODO
-* bug: when hints show, the outline of the active command grows and looks odd

 * highlight item to move under the mouse cursor (label, box)
 * highlight item to delete under mouse cursor (label, line, box)